stevekinney/refrigerator-adventures/README.md

 A humble little application for building an API with Express and Knex and consuming it with React and Redux.

+There is a starter version of this repository on the `master` branch.
+This tutorial assumes you're starting from the current state of `master`.

 ## Setting Up the Database

 ```